bobacktech/bionic-boarder-simulation-tool/README.md

 This simulation is created for the purpose of supporting the development of the Bionic Boarder android application.
 See [Bionic Boarder](https://github.com/bobacktech/bionic-boarder).

-The tool simulates a person riding a land paddling board where the rider accelerates the board with a stick paddle.
+The tool simulates a person riding a land paddling board where the rider accelerates the board with a stick paddle along a non flat terrain.
 In the simulation, the land paddle board is equipped with an electric motor that is controlled by a [VESC speed controller](https://github.com/vedderb/bldc).
-The VESC also specifically has an integrated IMU on the controller that provides orientation and acceleration data in real time.
+The VESC specifically has an integrated IMU on the controller that provides orientation and acceleration data in real time.
 This application essentially is a 2DOF simulation that computes the acceleration along the long axis of the board and the pitch of the board as the person is paddling the board with a stick on a surface where the slope changes over time.
 Communication with the simulated VESC is done over bluetooth.
 The PC that the simulation executes on requires an HC-06 UART to classic Bluetooth module connected to the PC using an FTDI USB adapter.
-The simulation processes these VESC messages: set current, set rpm, heartbeat, get firmware, get state, and get IMU state.
+The simulation processes these VESC messages from another application: set current, set rpm, heartbeat, get firmware, get state, and get IMU state.

+### Supported VESC BLDC firmware versions
+* 6.00

 ## Software requirements